sosiristseng/sosiristseng.github.io/content/blog/linux/usermod.md

 ---
-title: usermod to move user directory
+title: Move user directory
 date: 2025-01-10
 tags:
   - linux
 ---

-Use the [`usermod` command](https://linux.die.net/man/8/usermod) to move one user's home dir.
+Use the [`usermod` command](https://linux.die.net/man/8/usermod) to move the home directory for a user.

 <!--more-->